C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Introduction

-In this work, we use ML algorithms to classify orbiting, infalling and interloper galaxies using the full phase space data as well as projected phase space data from a mock galaxy catalog.
-Following \citet{Aung22}, we define the three distinct populations of galaxies: orbiting, infalling and interloper.
-We describe the simulation dataset used to train and test the ML algorithms in section \ref{sec:sim}.
-We detail the ML algorithm and the metrics used to determine the comparison between different classifications in section \ref{sec:ML}.
-Results are described in section \ref{sec:results}.
-We provide implications and potential applications in section \ref{sec:application} and our main conclusion in section \ref{sec:conc}.
+In this work, we present \textsc{C}lassification of \textsc{C}luster \textsc{Ga}laxy \textsc{Me}mbers (\textsc{C$^2$-GaMe}) for classifying galaxies into orbiting, infalling, and background (interloper) populations.
+We describe the simulation data sets used to train and test the ML algorithms in Section~\ref{sec:sim}.
+We detail the property estimation based on the classification of the ML algorithm in Section~\ref{sec:ML}.
+We describe the evaluation methods used to determine the performance of our model in Section~\ref{sec:evaluation_methods}.
+We report results in Section~\ref{sec:results}.
+We provide implications and potential applications in Section~\ref{sec:application} and our main conclusion in Section~\ref{sec:conc}.
+We publicly release \textsc{C$^2$-GaMe}, a Python package hosted on a GitHub repository\footnote{\url{https://github.com/DannyFarid/C2-GaMe-Classification-of-Cluster-Galaxy-Membership}}.